Use this SleepFoundation.org link for the most current discount on Luxe Pillow pillows

 The cover is made of cotton with a 240 thread count and sports a classic striped design.
 Hot sleepers should find the cotton allows generous airflow to keep the pillow cool.

 The pillow is mold- and mildew-resistant and can be machine-washed following the manufacturer’s instructions.
 When it starts to flatten, it can be easily fluffed up by putting in the dryer on no heat along with two tennis balls.
-The Utopia Deals Premium Plush Gel Pillow comes in queen and king sizes and is sold in packs of 2 or 8.
+The Premium Plush Gel Pillow comes in queen and king sizes and is sold in 2- and 8-packs.

 Best for Side Sleepers